Kolkir/mlcpp/classification_dlib/README.md

     std::vector<unsigned long> labels;
     labels.assign(real_labels.begin(), real_labels.end());
     ```
-    Next I did normalization for training data in the same way as I did for SVM.
+    Next I did normalization of training data in the same way as I did for SVM.

     To configure NN we need to define its structure as a type with nested template arguments.
 I started with ``dlib::loss_multiclass_log`` type for a loss function and finished with ``dlib::input<delib::matrix<DType>>`` type for an input layer.
 As you can see you should define NN structure in DLib in revers order.
     ```cpp